 - Prostatitis which is inflammation and swelling of the prostate gland

-- Benign prostatic hyperplasia (BPH), which is a non-cancerous (benign) enlargement of the prostate gland, and occurs in virtually all men with aging.
+- Benign prostatic hyperplasia (BPH), which is a non-cancerous (benign) enlargement of the prostate gland, and occurs in virtually all men as they get older.

 - Prostate cancer